spydon/ember_vs_ice/README.md

 # ember_vs_ice

-A showcasing of simple collision detection in Flame
+A showcase of simple collision detection in Flame

 ## Getting Started